Close

 Application Submission: 1 day

-Immigration Processing: 3-5 days
+Immigration Processing: 3-5 business days

-Approval & Delivery: 1-2 days
+Approval and Delivery: 1-2 days

 Total Timeline: 7-11 business days